ExpediaDotCom/haystack/docs/infrastructure/section.md

 #### Dependencies
-The Dependencies module uses the parent/child relationships of Span objects to create dependency graphs for each service, stored in a [Neo4j](https://en.wikipedia.org/wiki/Neo4j) graph database.
+The Dependencies module uses the parent/child relationships of Span objects to create dependency graphs for each service, stored in a [Metric Tank](https://github.com/grafana/metrictank) time series metrics database.

 #### UI
 The UI (User Interface) module exposes (through a website) the Spans, Stitched Spans, Trends, and Dependencies created